uniba-mi/exifdata4imagerecognition/README.md

 **Examples**

-Train an EXIF data only model using super concepts.
+Train an Exif data only model using super concepts.

 ```sh
 TrainingMain.py